Read our review of Zoho Books to find out if it is right for you, and discover:

 They have lots of resources within the software as well as a link to all their support.

 The online help includes FAQ, documentation, videos, blog, business guides, and accountants’ directory.

 I checked out the forum, and there are posts every day, all of which had a response.

-In this review, we have looked at some of the basics features of Zoho Books, but there are additional features that you can unlock in preferences.
+In this review, we have looked at some of the basic features of Zoho Books, but there are additional features that you can unlock in your preferences.

 Zoho Books is a complete cloud accounting software package suitable for both self-employed and Limited companies.

 Using Zoho is ideal for keeping stock, tracking projects, CIS, VAT, and expenses.